cerfacs-globc/icclim/.github/CONTRIBUTING.rst

 For now, the icclim dev team prefers to group all standard index implementations in xclim.

 Thus, you will need to implement the index function in their repository first.
-To do so, we recommend you to read their contribution guide and open an issue on their `github <https://github.com/Ouranosinc/xclim>`_, xclim has a very welcoming community.
+To do so, we recommend you to read their contribution guide and open an issue on `xclim github <https://github.com/Ouranosinc/xclim>`_, xclim has a very welcoming community.

 Once the index is implemented in xclim and they did a new release, xclim version must be updated in icclim.
 This should not be an issue as icclim try to always enforce the latest xclim version.